Speech synthesis: Applications

 Speech synthesis techniques are also used in entertainment productions such as games and animations.
 In 2007, Animo Limited announced the development of a software application package based on its speech synthesis software FineSpeech, explicitly geared towards customers in the entertainment industries, able to generate narration and lines of dialogue according to user specifications.
 The application reached maturity in 2008, when NEC Biglobe announced a web service that allows users to create phrases from the voices of characters from the Japanese anime series Code Geass: Lelouch of the Rebellion R2.
+15.ai has been frequently used for content creation in various fandoms, including the My Little Pony: Friendship Is Magic fandom, the Team Fortress 2 fandom, the Portal fandom, and the SpongeBob SquarePants fandom.

-In recent years, text-to-speech for disability and impaired communication aids have become widely available.
+Text-to-speech for disability and impaired communication aids have become widely available.
 Text-to-speech is also finding new applications; for example, speech synthesis combined with speech recognition allows for interaction with mobile devices via natural language processing interfaces.
+Some users have also created AI virtual assistants using 15.ai and external voice control software.

 Text-to-speech is also used in second language acquisition.
 Voki, for instance, is an educational tool created by Oddcast that allows users to create their own talking avatar, using different accents.
 They can be emailed, embedded on websites or shared on social media.

+Content creators have used voice cloning tools to recreate their voices for podcasts, narration, and comedy shows.
+Publishers and authors have also used such software to narrate audiobooks and newsletters.
 Another area of application is AI video creation with talking heads.
-Tools, like Elai.io are allowing users to create video content with AI avatars who speak using text-to-speech technology.
+Webapps and video editors like Elai.io or Synthesia allow users to create video content involving AI avatars, who are made to speak using text-to-speech technology.

-In addition, speech synthesis is a valuable computational aid for the analysis and assessment of speech disorders.
+Speech synthesis is a valuable computational aid for the analysis and assessment of speech disorders.
 A voice quality synthesizer, developed by Jorge C. Lucero et al. at the University of Brasília, simulates the physics of phonation and includes models of vocal frequency jitter and tremor, airflow noise and laryngeal asymmetries.
 The synthesizer has been used to mimic the timbre of dysphonic speakers with controlled levels of roughness, breathiness and strain.